QazerLab/workbench/roles/xresources/README.md

 --------------

 * `user` - a name of target user.
 Defaults to current (connection) user.
+* `system` - a dict with target system properties.
     * `hidpi` - whether to use HiDPI configuration or not.

 Dependencies
 ------------